mozartfish/mozartfish/README.md

 # Hi!
 I'm Pranav 👋

-I'm an incoming Machine Learning MSc. student at the KTH Royal Institute of Technology.
+I'm a Machine Learning MSc. student at the KTH Royal Institute of Technology.
 Previously, I graduated from the University of Utah with a B.S.
 Computer Science and M.S.
 Human-Centered Computing(Visualization, HCI, Systems programming).
-I love classical music, movies, the outdoors and meeting new people and am constantly looking for interdisciplinary ways to synergize my interests with data, people, and technology.
+I love classical music, movies, the outdoors and meeting new people and I am constantly looking for interdisciplinary ways to synergize my interests with data, people, and technology.

 Research + Work Interests: *Machine Learning*, *Distributed Systems*, *Visualization*, *Tool and Interface engineering*, *Creative Coding*